JackSloaner/TLAP-Exercises/README.md

 ## Chapter 4: Pointers
 ### 4.1: dynamically_allocated_strings
 **Questions in the book:** (For context, the original string program was just made from coding along with the examples in the chapter, modifications were made while doing the practice questions). <br>**q1: For our dynamically allocated strings, create a function `substring` that takes three parameters: An `arrayString`, a starting position integer, and an integer length of characters.
 The function returns a pointer to a new dynamically allocated string array.
 This string array contains the characters in the original string, starting at the specified position for the specified length.
-The original string is unaffected by the operation.**, <br> **q2: For our dynamically allocated strings, create a function `replaceString` that takes three paramaters, each of type "arrayString": source, target, and replaceText.
+The original string is unaffected by the operation.**, <br> **q2: For our dynamically allocated strings, create a function `replaceString` that takes three paramaters, each of type `arrayString`: source, target, and replaceText.
 For example, if source points to an array containing `abcdabee`, target points to `ab`, and replaceText points to `xyz`, then when the function ends, source should point to an array containing `xyzdxyzee`**<br>‎<br>
 **Program decsription:** <br>
 - Stores strings as a struct containing a pointer to the string (array of characters), and its length.
 - Includes functions for